ryanmsartor/RGXX-Custom-MinUI-Paks/readme.txt

 - Brenoit - for his extensive help and testing, especially with regard to the native Pico-8 functionality.
 Cool dude.

+- Sheikh (cybardev) - for contributing Clear Recently Played.pak, as well as for extensive  troubleshooting, testing, and contributing some scripting for DS.pak.

 - Stubbs (Retro Handhelds) - for leading the amazing community that has connected me with all these wonderful people.

 - Russ (RetroGameCorps) - for linking to this repo from his SP setup guide, leading to much greater visibility for our project.

+- moto (game-de-it

-- G.R.H. (a.k.a. cbepx-me) - for creating many of the scripts in the stock firmware, which these paks sometimes either reference or modify.
+- G.R.H. (cbepx-me) - for creating many of the scripts in the stock firmware, which these paks sometimes either reference or modify.
 Still unclear to me whether they are an Anbernic employee, or just an enthusiastic community dev whose work Anbernic has co-opted <_<;; I'd like to credit any other devs of the stock firmware as well, but to my knowledge none of their identities are public.

 - Anbernic - for developing and making all these nifty RG__XX__ devices, without which none of the aforementioned work would exist.

 - Testers - the following Discord users have been invaluable in testing, especially on devices I do not have.
 Without their time and effort, this project would not be able to progress.
      - Lesynn      - RNS          - ozzyozzyjames
      - nbrXD       - axelrider    - Ramsa            - Adam D

 - If I forgot anyone else, please let me know so I can add them to the credits!